 Islam is one of the world’s three great monotheistic religions, alongside Christianity and Judaism, and Muslims make up almost a quarter of the world’s population.
-Unfortunately, over the centuries, certain stereotypes have developed that are far removed from reality.
+Unfortunately, certain stereotypes far removed from reality have developed over the centuries.
 Islam has been associated with various Muslim leaders and people of questionable character and integrity, and their actions have been labeled Islamic.
-By reading this article you will understand who is the God of Islam.
+By reading this article, you will understand who is the God of Islam.
 You will also find the answer to the main question: Is Allah God?

 Islam is the name of the religion revealed to the Prophet Muhammad, but in Arabic, it also means unconditional allegiance to Allah.
-This is no mere coincidence, Allah has conveyed this comprehensive and accurate designation to the people through the Qur’an, thus linking the content of the revealed law with the designation ‘Islam’ by which this law was called.
+This is no coincidence; Allah has conveyed this comprehensive and accurate designation to the people through the Qur’an, thus linking the content of the revealed law with the title ‘Islam’ by which this law was called.

 Who is the God of Islam?

-In the Islamic view, Islam is the only way of life of divine origin and whose message has remained unchanged, all other “isms” are either man-made or man has contributed in part.
-The name Islam was given by Allah Himself, and the change, made by some people, to the name ‘Islamism’ causes discontent among Muslims.
+In the Islamic view, Islam is the only way of life of divine origin whose message has remained unchanged, all other “isms” are either man-made, or man has contributed in part.
+The name Islam was given by Allah Himself, and the change made by some people to the word ‘Islamism’ caused discontent among Muslims.

-The God of Islam is Allah, who is considered to be the Creator.
-What the reason for the creation of the world was is hard to say, because the Islamic tradition itself does not show a unanimous attitude on this matter.
+The God of Islam is Allah, who is considered the Creator.
+The reason for the world’s creation is hard to say.
+The Islamic tradition does not show a unanimous attitude on this matter.
 According to the Mutazilites, the world was created by Allah as a sign of his wisdom; the mystics maintain that the work of creation is an act of divine love or Allah’s desire to make himself known.

-In the Qur’an, Allah has chosen for His religion the term Islam, so any other term cannot be accepted by Muslims to name Allah’s religion.
+In the Qur’an, Allah has chosen for His religion the term Islam, so Muslims cannot accept any other term to name Allah’s religion.

 Islam is the name given to the religion that emerged from the revelations and teachings of Mohammed and is considered one of the world’s great religions, with over a billion followers.
 Islam, the message of Allah revealed to the prophet Muhammad through the intercession of the archangel Gabriel, was born in Mecca in the Nafud Desert, now Saudi Arabia, an area then surrounded by the Christian Byzantine Empire and the Sassanid Persian Empire in the early 7th century AD.